-This weekend, many parents will read “The Night Before Christmas” to their children.
-Well, KNKX has something special for you: a reading of an abridged version of the almost 200 year old poem by many of the voices you hear on the air here at KNKX, and some you don’t normally get to hear on the air.
+This week, many parents will read “The Night Before Christmas” to their children.
+Well, KNKX has something special for you: a reading of an abridged version of the almost 200-year-old poem by many of the voices you hear on the air here at KNKX, and some you don’t normally get to hear on the air.
 Enjoy.

 Nick Morrison, Production Manager: 'Twas the night before Christmas, when all through the house...not a creature was stirring, not even a mouse.

-Jennifer Wing, Sound Effect Producer: The stockings were hung by the chimney with care... in hopes that St. Nicholas would soon be there.
+Jennifer Wing, Special Projects Producer: The stockings were hung by the chimney with care... in hopes that St. Nicholas would soon be there.

-Kevin Kniestedt, Sound Effect Producer: The children were nestled all snug in their beds...while visions of sugar plums danced in their heads.
+Kevin Kniestedt, Producer and Weekend Edition Saturday Host: The children were nestled all snug in their beds...while visions of sugar plums danced in their heads.

 Kirsten Kendrick, Morning Edition Host: When out on the lawn, there arose such a clatter.
 I sprang from the bed to see what was the matter.